-Influence the way we communicate (computer science).
-Build customized health care devices (bioengineering).
-Or reduce pollutants in the air, water and soil (chemical engineering).
-Our nine majors — taught by world-renowned faculty at the Marlan and Rosemary Bourns College of Engineering (BCOE) — will help you to engineer the future!
+Influence the way we communicate as a computer scientist.
+Build customized health care devices as a bioengineer.
+Reduce pollutants in the air, water, and soil as a chemical engineer.
+And so much more.
+BCOE's nine majors — taught by world-renowned faculty at the Marlan and Rosemary Bourns College of Engineering (BCOE) — will help you to engineer the future!

 UCR offers research opportunities to all undergraduate students!
 This advantage catapults you to the “top of the list” for jobs and graduate school.
 Current BCOE research includes:

-- Squeezing nearly 100 percent of the water from salt solutions to prevent water shortages
+- Squeezing nearly 100% of the water from salt solutions to prevent water shortages

 - Creating a ceramic cranial implant for on-demand ultrasound treatments